semgrep/semgrep-docs/docs/release-notes/january-2024.md

 ### Added

+- Added an additional section on privacy and legal information about Semgrep Assistant. <!-- 1308 -->
+- Added documentation about Semgrep Assistant's Component and Recommendation filters. <!-- 1324 -->
+- Knowledge base articles:
+    -

 ### Changed

 - Updated API docs to use the term `teams`.
 The use of the term `groups` is deprecated.
+- Updated the Semgrep Supply Chain languages table to clarify that **lockfile-only** languages do not have reachable rules.
+- Updated documentation on event triggers for diff-aware and full scans. <!-- 1316 -->
+- Updated Licensing documentation for Semgrep Supply Chain and Semgrep Secrets.

 ### Fixed